Rebecca Callard: Early life

 Callard was born Rebecca Jayne Atkinson, the only surviving child from her mother Beverley Callard's first marriage to Paul Atkinson.
 Her parents divorced in 1978, and her mother remarried three times, to David Sowden, Steven Callard, and Jon McEwan.
-As a young actor, Rebecca was credited in early roles as Rebecca Sowden; she changed her stage name to Rebecca Callard following her mother's 1989 marriage to Steven Callard.
+As a young actress, Rebecca was credited in early roles as Rebecca Sowden; she changed her stage name to Rebecca Callard following her mother's 1989 marriage to Steven Callard.

-As a child, Callard lived on Dawsons Corner in Pudsey, Leeds in West Yorkshire.
+As a child, Callard lived on Dawson's Corner in Pudsey, Leeds in West Yorkshire.
 She attended Intake High School in Bramley, where she was friends with future Spice Girl Melanie Brown and actress Angela Griffin.

 Callard married actor Gideon Turner in 2001 and they have two children; the couple separated in 2016.
+She has ADHD and autism.